by K.M. Richards

 Meanwhile, KOOL and KOY, already in a position of being last to go on the air in Phoenix, filed amendments to their applications in March 1953 specifying shared use of channel 10.
 They were granted their CPs at the end of May 1953 and went on the air October 11, with an odd schedule of one operating noon to 6:00pm and the other 6:00pm to midnight for a week, reversing positions the following week.
 All of their promotions carried both call letters (see example at right) and they shared not only a transmitter site but also the studios and some of their technical and operational personnel.

 Predictably, the time-share didn't have longevity.
 In mid-March 1954, KOOL announced it was buying out KOY's interest in channel 10 for $400,000.
 The press releases were full of the usual "we did this to bring television to the community" (as if there had been none before they came along) and to "avoid lengthy litigation of competitive applications" (there, they had a point).
-Both station's managers offered the usual "single management is better than shared time operation" explanation ... but the application filed on April 9 said otherwise, citing "dissatisfaction with the share-time arrangements" as the basis for the decision and indicating that KOY-TV had posted an operating loss of $45,464 in the six months of its operation, more than wiping out the $27,087 profit the radio station had made in the same period of time.
+In their individual statements, both stations' managers offered the usual "single management is better than shared time operation" explanation ... but the application filed on April 9 said otherwise, citing "dissatisfaction with the share-time arrangements" as the basis for the decision and indicating that KOY-TV had posted an operating loss of $45,464 in the six months of its operation, more than wiping out the $27,087 profit the radio station had made in the same period of time.

 The FCC approved the merger one month later and KOY-TV's call letters disappeared.
 It's entirely likely that the viewers never noticed (they might not have even been watching channel 10 very often until KOOL-TV affiliated with CBS in June 1955).